roomierplanet/KWHousing/README.md

 written for the functionality provided.
 It is very modular and is open to design changes on both the back-end and the front-end.

+# Latest Changes

+* **Image Hosting** \
+As of 15th January 2021, images uploaded to the website are now stored using the Cloudinary CDN.
+Earlier, users were able to only provide URLs to their images which was not very friendly.
+Upcoming changes include addition of image_id to the database so it can deleted once the property is deleted.

 # Improvements / Upcoming Changes
 This is my first full-stack project - needless to say it has numerous ways it can be improved.
 Here are a few upcoming improvements: